 Prevent Child Abuse in West Virginia

-Use the code STAYSAFE to enroll in Creating Safe Environments for Organizations, a free online training class.
-Leaders in organizations use this free online course to explore child abuse prevention best practices and help prevent child abuse in Washington D.C.
+Enroll in Creating Safe Environments for Organizations, an online training class for leaders in organizations to explore child abuse prevention best practices and help prevent child abuse in West Virginia.
 You can also explore online child abuse prevention courses in English and Spanish:

 What is child abuse and neglect in West Virginia?

 Under West Virginia law, child abuse means the infliction upon a minor of physical injury by other than accidental means.
 Child neglect means the unreasonable failure by a parent, guardian or custodian of a minor child to exercise a minimum degree of care to assure the minor child’s physical safety or health.

 According to the Child Welfare League of America, there were there were 6,496 victims of abuse or neglect in West Virginia in 2017, a rate of 17.6 per 1,000 children.
 Of these children, 40.5% were neglected, 78.2% were physically abused, and 3.5% were sexually abused.

 Who is a mandated reporter according to WV state requirements?

 Anyone may report suspected abuse or neglect.
 However, under WV Code §49-2-803, certain persons are mandated reporters and required to make a report not more than 24 hours after suspecting this abuse or neglect: